GenericMappingTools/gmt/doc_modern/rst/source/GMT_Docs.rst

    :width: 600 px
    :align: center

    Placement of a vertical scale bar.
-As for other embellishments the :doc:`pswiggle` module allows additional attributes such as a background map panel.
+As for other embellishments the :doc:`wiggle` module allows additional attributes such as a background map panel.